betocmn/topmusic/README.md

 # Top Music
-A plain PHP/Angular JS app to list top artists and music by country, using LAST.FM'S api
+A plain PHP/Angular JS app to list top artists and music by country, using LAST.FM'S or Spotify's API

+- Server Automation Script (locally and in AWS)
+- Custom MVC written in plain PHP
+- Flexible to give support to any other vendor's API (last.fm, spotify, etc...)
+- Angular JS for the views

 ### Technologies Used